Severe Thunderstorm Warning issued for Harrison by NWS - News Break

 Severe Thunderstorm Warning issued for Harrison by NWS

-Effective: 2021-07-08 18:40:00 EDT Expires: 2021-07-08 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Harrison A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR CENTRAL HARRISON COUNTY At 639 PM EDT, severe thunderstorms were located along a line extending from 12 miles east of Carefree Town to near Corydon, moving east at 30 mph.
+Effective: 2021-07-08 18:30:00 EDT Expires: 2021-07-08 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Harrison The National Weather Service in Louisville has issued a * Severe Thunderstorm Warning for Central Harrison County in south central Indiana North central Meade County in central Kentucky * Until 700 PM EDT. * At 630 PM EDT, severe thunderstorms were located along a line extending from 6 miles northwest of Corydon to 10 miles south of Carefree Town, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-These severe thunderstorms will remain over mainly rural areas of central Harrison County, including the following locations...
-New Salisbury and Crandall.
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Corydon around 640 PM EDT.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0